-Here, the uShaka Sea World team shares some of their experience with the Species360 member support lead Kim Larson.
+Here, uShaka Sea World shares some of their experience with Species360 member support lead Kim Larson.

 FROM uShaka Sea World: uShaka Sea World is proud to be in a position to offer a temporary home to some of the lesser flamingo chicks rescued by the Kimberley SPCA (Society for the Prevention of Cruelty to Animals) from the Kamfers Dam near Kimberley.
 On the 27th January 2019, 253 flamingo chicks were flown from Kimberley to Durban before being driven to uShaka Sea World.
 On arrival they were assessed and grouped according to their weight and general condition.